mrryanjohnston/ryjo_static_site_deploy_scripts/README.md

 ## check_aws.sh

 This script is used to make sure aws-cli works correctly.
-It is run as part of `publish.sh`, so you don't need to run it separately if you do not want to.
 It'll give some good instructions on how to get your credentials from AWS to start using the `publish.sh` script.
 Use it like this:

 ```
 ./check_aws.sh